jonwang2000/average-collector-CS/README.md

 # average-collector-CS
-Swift App for Computer Science
+Swift App for Computer Science in grade 12